How Do You Not Get Scammed On Gold?

 As previously discussed, technology plays a vital role in aiding consumers and investors against gold scams.
 Let’s examine some of these technologies more closely:

 - X-ray fluorescence (XRF) analyzers: Used by gold dealers, jewelry stores and pawn shops to determine the composition and karat of gold items more precisely, these handheld devices utilize emitting beams of X-rays onto them which cause metal atoms to become excited, producing secondary X-ray emissions which the device analyzes to pinpoint an item’s exact metallic composition.

-- Ultrasound testing: Gold has its own frequency, which ultrasound waves move through it at.
-When you use this test method, you can ensure the gold from layer to layer is authentic; particularly useful when trying to discover if there are tungsten-filled gold bars that are present.
+- Ultrasound testing: Gold is a material with its own specific frequency, which ultrasound waves move through it at.
+When you use this test method it is possible to ensure that the gold from surface to core is genuine and is particularly helpful when trying to find out whether there are gold bars filled with tungsten present.

 - Blockchain technology: Blockchain (2) provides an efficient and secure means of tracking gold provenance.
 Recording each transaction into a temper-proof ledger, it helps verify authenticity and ethical sourcing of gold.